casangi/casadocs/README.md

 - Then edit the .rst file to fill in the appropriate description and other relevant info (see *Editing API Content*).

+### Caveats

+There are a few syntax/compilation things to keep in mind when editing the documentation.

+#### Task Parameter Descriptions

+The .xml files for task parameters only support a small number of html escape codes, which get interpretted by the xml interpretter before ever getting to the restructuredtext interpretter (following the [xml definition|https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references#Predefined_entities_in_XML]).
+The list of unescaped characters is: <>&'"

+#### Notebooks

+Each line of text in a notebook must end with a newline and comma.
+The exception is the last line, which should not have a comma.
+For example:

+    "source": [
+        "line of text 1\\n",
+        "\\n",
+        "line of text 2\\n",
+        "\\n"
+    ]

+The text will also go through one layer of interpretation before getting to the restructured text format.
+So things like backslashes need to be escaped.
+For example:

+    "This will let me use \\"\\\\*\\" characters without RestructuredText interpretting the \\\\* as an emphasis marking.\\n"

 ## Branching CASAdocs

 Updates made to master ('latest') are immediately public.
 This can be useful for minor or urgent updates to the documentation